 While guest occupancy has plummeted across the hospitality industry, if a hotel remains open for business, every guest who checks into a hotel that remains open deserves protection from deadly hazards.
 Accordingly, it would seem to be an ill-advised expense savings measure to merely recommend heightened cleaning procedures.
 Moreover, Brand Standard Audits regarding room cleanliness should be escalated rather than suspended.
 Taking hygiene and cleanliness seriously requires that an effective, proactive cleaning program be made a binding Standard, subject to recurring, uninterrupted brand audits, and in this manner the risk to guests can be mitigated.

 The attorneys at Whitney, LLP have experience representing guests in lawsuits against hotels arising from violations of standards and cleanliness.
-Whitney, LLP offers Free Consultations.
+Whitney, LLP offers Legal Consultations.
 Contact us now at 410 583 8000 to discuss your potential case.